Gassandrid/ewan.my/content/Notes/Applied Probability/CH1/CH1 - Randomness.md

 ## Playing Angry Birds

 Say you are playing the famous and fun game **Angry birds**.
 Let's say that for this case:

 - $W$ = win
 - $L$ = lose

 Every time you lose, you have to start over from the beggning.

+Consider the event that you win in less than $1000$ times:

-Consider the event that you win in less than $1000$ times
+Here, we can see that the sample space is infinite, and the event that you win in less than $1000$ times is a finite event.